renproject/darknode-sol/docs/06-darknode-payment.md

 The `DarknodePayment` contract keeps track of the current payment cycle and the reward pool and reward share for the previous cycle.

 Darknodes will mainly interact with the `DarknodePayment` contract for whitelisting and claiming rewards.

+To claim rewards, the `claim()` function must be called.
+The first time it is called, it will whitelist the darknode to allow it to participate in cycle rewards.
+Future calls to `claim()` will allocate it the rewards for the previous cycle.
+These funds will be accumulated and can be withdrawn at anytime using the `withdraw()` function which will send all claimed rewards to the owner of the darknode.

-The main function for interaction is `changeCycle()` which can be called after the minimum cycle time has passed.
+The other main function is `changeCycle()` which can be called after the minimum cycle time has passed.
 The next time a cycle can be called is stored in the `cycleTimeout` variable.

 `changeCycle()` performs the following actions: